IBM/batch-job-analytics/README.md

   ### ProjectZIP
-    2 zip files with same content, BatchJobAnalytics.zip and BatchJobAnalytics.tar.gz, used for Windows/Mac and Linux, respectively.
+    Two zip files with same content, BatchJobAnalytics.zip and BatchJobAnalytics.tar.gz, used for Windows, Mac and Linux, respectively.
-    In a web browser with IBM Waston Machine Learning for z/OS, you can "Add Project" from file with the zip file.
+    In a web browser with IBM Watson Machine Learning for z/OS, you can "Add Project" from file with the zip file.
 This will add a new project with the previous Python notebooks and all datasets at one time.
 And then you can explore the sample project as you like.

   ### View
     Before you run and explore the demo process of analytics, you can easily find the demo output here: